 “I recently met up with an old friend, a staunch Marxist, at a traditional Viennese café to catch up and talk about our political differences.
 After hours of discussion, he admitted, ‘Well, ultimately, it’s a question of faith.'”

-The ultimate test for any theory is whether it works in practice.
+he ultimate test for any theory is whether it works in practice.
 Wherever implemented, Marxism has led to unfreedom, inhumanity, and economic devastation.
 Modern-day Marxists blame human failure for these shortcomings.
 According to them, true Marxism has yet to be implemented, as followers past have invariably corrupted the doctrine by adopting quasi-capitalist policies.
-Rather than reevaluate their position, they refuse to learn the painful lesson that “a key assumption of Marxian economics is false,” as the economist and social theorist Thomas Sowell puts it in his analysis
+Rather than reevaluate their position, they refuse to learn the painful lesson that “a key assumption of Marxian economics is false,” as the economist and social theorist Thomas Sowell puts it in his analysis.

 What did Marx get wrong?
 In his book More from Less, the MIT scientist Andrew McAfee offers a useful starting point: “[W]hen Marx wrote in 1867’s Das Kapital that ‘as capital accumulates, the situation of the worker, be his payment high or low, must grow worse,’ events were showing just how durably wrong that statement was.”
 McAfee elaborates: